ThomasQuinnKelly/bip-reference-person/docs/application-security-management.md

 	      excludeUrls:
 	       - /**
    ```
-- By default TokenResource bean with "/token" end point is enabled for all the application profiles.
-To disable this end point, you can set `bip.framework.security.jwt.generate.enabled: false`
+- By default [TokenResource](https://github.com/department-of-veterans-affairs/bip-framework/blob/master/bip-framework-libraries/src/main/java/gov/va/bip/framework/security/jwt/TokenResource.java) java bean with `/token` end point is enabled for all the application profiles.
+To disable this end point, you can set `bip.framework.security.jwt.generate.enabled: false`.
+This end point generates a valid JWT token with default `900` seconds expiration time.
+This property can be overridden as shown `bip.framework.security.jwt.expireInSeconds: 900`

 -  All the properties for JWT Security with prefix `bip.framework.security.jwt` that are configurable are listed below.